riceluxs1t/mini_programming_bootcamp/README.md

 - the UI issues.
 See Lectures a herf doesn't work.
 - most text are editable even if contenteditable set to false.
 - get the test class to work.
+- FIX all the static issues with javascript / css / html
+- fix the issue of pycogpg2 not being installed on my local machine.

 Main Page Image